Leo C. Young

-Leo C. Young (12 January 1891 – 16 January 1981) was an American radio engineer who had many accomplishments during a long career at the U.S. Naval Research Laboratory.
+Leo Crawford Young (12 January 1891 – 16 January 1981) was an American radio engineer who had many accomplishments during a long career at the U.S. Naval Research Laboratory.
 Although self-educated, he was a member of a small, creative team which some attributed to the developing the world's first true radar system.

 Background and career

-Leo Crawford Young grew up on a farm near Van Wert, Ohio.
+Leo Young grew up on a farm near Van Wert, Ohio.
 Although his formal education stopped with high-school, he was self-educated in early radio technology.
 He built his first crystal radio when he was 14 years old.
 To receive stations, he learned the Morse code, and soon built his own spark-gap transmitter, joining the ranks of amateur radio enthusiasts in the pre-license days.
 (Young was later issued the call sign W3WV).
 After high school, he used his ability with Morse code to gain employment as a railroad telegrapher.
 In 1913, he joined the Naval Communications Reserves and set up the central control station for the Navy-Amateur Network.